stacks-network/sbtc-docs/src/introduction.md

 Bitcoin is to date the most secure and decentralized blockchain.
 While Bitcoin is the largest cryptocurrency by market cap, comparatively few applications exist within the Bitcoin ecosystem.
 Developers interested in building applications for the Bitcoin community often find it difficult or impossible to implement their logic directly on the Bitcoin chain.
-Although Bitcoin has a simple scripting system built in, it lacks lacks the expressiveness of many other smart contract languages.
+Although Bitcoin has a simple scripting system built in, it lacks the expressiveness of many other smart contract languages.

 sBTC is for: